geoschem/HEMCO/docs/source/config/hemco-config.rst

       :literal`file_200501.nc`, :file:`file_200502.nc`, etc., a
-      combination of source file name :file:`file_$YYYY$MM.nc` and :option:`sourceTime` attribute :literal:`2005-2007/1-12/1-31/0 `<      I` will result in daily data interpolation between the two bracketing files, e.g. if the simulation day is July 15, 2005, the fields current values are calculated from files :literal:`file_200507.nc` and :literal:`file_200508.nc`,
+      combination of source file name :file:`file_$YYYY$MM.nc` and :option:`sourceTime` attribute :literal:`2005-2007/1-12/1-31/0
+      :literal:I` will result in daily data interpolation between the two bracketing files, e.g. if the simulation day is July 15, 2005, the fields current values are calculated from files :literal:`file_200507.nc` and :literal:`file_200508.nc`,